QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 <div class="row row-cols-md-2"><div>

-A systems approach is a structured way to think about the security of a system.
-It ensures that
+A systems approach is a structured way to think about the security of a system, as they are becoming more complex <small>(cloud...)</small>.
+It ensures that:

 * every aspect is considered to bring the most benefits
 * that decisions are rational, goals are met
 * systems are efficiently exploiting the company environment

-Systems are becoming more complex <small>(cloud, transactions...)</small>.
-In this approach, we break down the system using a top-down approach, into less complex sub-systems and components.
-Each is seen as a black-box in which we only know the I/O. Then, using "logical flow analysis", we ensure that all aspects of the system are considered.
+We break down the system using a top-down approach, into less complex sub-systems and components.
+Each is seen as a black-box in which we only know the I/O. Using "logical flow analysis", we analyze and ensure that all aspects of the system are considered.

 </div><div>

-👉 Everything (ideas, needs, decisions) is documented and should be traceable.
+👉 Everything (ideas, needs, decisions) is documented and should be traceable <small>(given a security control, you can score each option; peer review...)</small>.

 👉 Start from business needs to design the system.
 Take into account the environment <small>(see PESTEL, SWOT matrix)</small>.